|Alma Mater:||Mount St. Mary's|

 Before coaching at Wagner, Bruce spent three years as the top assistant at Howard University.
 At Howard, Bruce's responsibilities included recruiting prospective student-athletes, scheduling, academic counseling, team travel and acting as a liaison with on-campus departments.
 While there, he coached an all-conference and two all-rookie team selections.
 He also recruited Ron Williamson, who went on to become the MEAC Player of the Year and one of the top scorers in school history.

 Prior to Howard, Bruce assisted then head coach Mike Brey and the Blue Hen staff at Delaware with game day coaching, practice coordination and acted as the academic liaison.
 He also was heavily involved in the recruitment and development of one of the most successful classes in Delaware history.
-A class that would produce four starters on back-to-back conference championship and NCAA Tournament teams, including Mike Pegues, who would go on to become a one three-time all-league player, a conference player of the year, and the school's all-time leading scorer.
+A class that would produce four starters on back-to-back conference championship and NCAA Tournament teams, including Mike Pegues, who would go on to become a three-time first team all-league player, conference player of the year, and the school's all-time leading scorer.

 Bruce came to Delaware after a one- year stint as an assistant coach at University of Maryland-Eastern Shore where he served during the 1992-93 season under head coach Rob Chavez.
 He was responsible for scouting, recruiting and community relations.
 While at UMES, Bruce was instrumental in improving the Hawks to a 12-15 mark in 1992-93, an improvement of nine wins from the previous season.
 The 12 victories were the most by the school in more than 10 seasons.